November 6, 2024 - The History of New Zealand through a Libertarian Anarchist lens. Please enjoy the ideas and let me know what you think.

 By AHNZ

 ‘Leisure Island’ was established at Mt Maunganui in 1965 on Moturiki Island.
-Latter (1981) named Mt Maunganui Marineland, there were swimming pools, bumper boats and water slides.
+It was officially opened on 12 November, 1966 Marineland¹.
+Latter (1981) named Mt Maunganui Marineland.
+There were swimming pools, bumper boats and water slides.
 It was home to a zoo of sea animals: seals and dolphins and penguins.

 Moturiki had otherwise been an abandoned rock quarry and even further back in the dim darks an abandoned Maori fort.